jupiterbjy/OpenAT/README.md

 We surely can't simply read x86 ASM as this game seemingly uses DirectX 8.0 directly, however if we could utilize original resources, our project could be run like one of my favourite *OpenRCT* - by just designating resource path.

-Obviously this (and so many much more black magic *Armada Tanks* implements) was almost impossible in Unity.
+Obviously this (and so many much more black magic *Armada Tanks* implements) was seemingly almost impossible in Unity.
+So, we nailed down for using godot instead of unity.
+Not to mention unity's self-destruction with their TOS changes!

+During a bit short of a month's hardship, project finally is starting to (at least) run.
+Follow-up progress video will be linked here within 23, November.